S3-working-group/s3-practical-guide/S3-practical-guide.md

 *Respond when something is needed, do what you agreed to and take ownership for the course of the organization.*

--   accountability applies to all agreements, including the organization itself, circles, and roles
+Accountability applies to all agreements, including the organization itself, circles, and roles.

--   everyone's primary accountability is for effective collaboration in response to organizational drivers
+Everyone's primary accountability is for effective collaboration in response to organizational drivers.

--   individuals and groups are accountable for their work, ongoing learning and development, with the organization providing necessary support
+Individuals and groups are accountable for their work, ongoing learning and development, with the organization providing necessary support.

--   everyone in an organization is accountable for aligning action with organizational values
+Everyone in an organization is accountable for aligning action with organizational values.

 ---